 One final word - you can't believe everything you read about harmful ingredients in vaccines.
-For example, no vaccine contains, or has ever contained, even a molecule of antifreeze, although you would never know that after reading any of a dozen websites claiming that they do
+For example, no vaccine contains, or has ever contained, even a molecule of antifreeze, although you would never know that after reading any of a dozen websites claiming that they do.

-Q: Can a child get a disease even after being vaccinated?
+Can a child get a disease even after being vaccinated?

-A: It isn't very common, but it can happen.
+It isn't very common, but it can happen.
 Depending on the vaccine, about 1% to 5% of children who are vaccinated fail to develop immunity.
 If these children are exposed to that disease, they could get sick.
-Sometimes giv ing an additional vaccine dose will stimulate an immune response in a child who didn't respond to 1 dose.
-For example, a single dose of measles vactine protects about 95% of children, but after 2 doses, almost 100% are immune.
+Sometimes giving an additional vaccine dose will stimulate an immune response in a child who didn't respond to 1 dose.
+For example, a single dose of measles vaccine protects about 95% of children, but after 2 doses, almost 100% are immune.

 Sometimes a child is exposed to a disease just prior to being vaccinated, and gets sick before the vaccine has had time to work.
-Sometimes a child gets sick with something that is similar to a disease they have been vacci nated against.
+Sometimes a child gets sick with something that is similar to a disease they have been vaccinated against.
 This often happens with flu.
 Many viruses cause symptoms that look like flu, and people even call some of them flu, even though they are really something else.
 Flu vaccine doesn't create immunity to these viruses.

-Q: Can a child actually get the disease from a vaccine?
+Can a child actually get the disease from a vaccine?

-A: Almost never.
+Almost never.
 With an inactivated (killed) vaccine, it isn't possible.
 Dead viruses or bacteria can't cause disease.
 With live vaccines, some children get what appears to be a mild case of disease (for example, what looks like a measles or chickenpox rash, but with only a few spots).
 This isn't harmful, and can actually show that the vaccine is working.
 A vaccine causing full-blown disease would be extremely unlikely.
 One exception was the live oral polio vaccine, which could very rarely mutate and actually cause a case of polio.
 This was a rare, but tragic, side effect of this otherwise effective vaccine.
-Oral polio vaccine is no longer used in the LACK OF INTERNAL CONSISTENCY: Previously this document stated that monitoring for adverse effects is "not practical" and now they are saying that adverse effects are rare.
-They cannot know if the adverse effects are rare if they have not studied the rate of adverse effects in studies lasting at least 10-20 years.
-This study N Engl J Med 2016 June; 374:2596-2597 (DOI: 10.1056/NEJMe1606007) showed that the malaria vaccine failed and resulted in more cases of malaria after 7 years.
+Oral polio vaccine is no longer used in the U.S.

-Q: Considering that rates of vaccine-preventable diseases are very low, my child is unlikely to get one of these diseases.
+Considering that rates of vaccine-preventable diseases are very low, my child is unlikely to get one of these diseases.
 Therefore, isn't the benefit of vaccination also very low?

-A: That's a reasonable question.
+That's a reasonable question.
 Statistically, the chances of any particular child getting measles, pertussis, or another vaccine-preventable disease might be low.